chrisfcarroll/Soq/ReadMe.md

+Soqit
+---
-Soq is an extremely simple solution to the problem of dependencies when unit testing code.

-It implements the object quotation pattern as described at http://www.cafe-encounter.net/p157/object-quotation and as such it competes with dependency injection, service location and the humble object pattern.
+Soqit – Simply Object Quote It – is an extremely simple solution to the problem of dependencies when unit testing code.
+It competes with dependency injection, service location and the humble object pattern.

-Its distinctive feature is, that it's so simple that you can write a complete implementation from scratch in less time that you can read the quick start intro to a DI container.
+Simple Object Quotation is described at http://www.cafe-encounter.net/p157/object-quotation Its distinctive feature is, that it's so simple that you can write a complete implementation from scratch in less time that you can read the quick start intro to a DI container.

 This is a C# implementation.
 There are only 8 lines of significant code so it should take you all of 2 or 3 minutes to rewrite it entirely in your own favourite language.
 If you do, feel free to post in the comments on the home page at http://www.cafe-encounter.net/p157/object-quotation.